-This application has been brought before Members due to the number of objections being received and potential amendments which could result in the scheme being acceptable.
+This application has been brought before Members due to the number of objections being received.

 Site Description and Proposal

 The application site is a parcel of land within a residential area and sited outside the settlement boundary for Colne and lies within the Lidgett & Bents Conservation Area.